Paying service charges

 Service Charge Disputes

-We try to ensure that our service charges are accurate and reasonable, however if you feel that we may have made a mistake in the calculation of your service charges then you should contact the Leasehold Manager.
-We will check the charges and if we have made a mistake, we will correct it.
+We try to ensure that our service charges are accurate and reasonable.
+If you think that we have made a mistake in the calculation of your service charges then you should contact the leasehold manager.
+We will check the charges and, if we have made a mistake, we will correct it.
 If the charge is correct we will explain why.

 Most service charge enquiries can be dealt with quickly, however in cases where they cannot we have a formal procedure for dealing with such disputes.

-Under the terms of your lease, you are responsible for the payment of the Ground Rent and Service Charge for your property.
+Under the terms of your lease, you are responsible for the payment of the ground rent and service charges for your property.
 If you do not pay the money that is owed, then you will in breach of the terms of your lease.

-If you do not pay the money that is owed, Derby Homes, on behalf of Derby City Council who is the landlord, will have no alternative but to take further action to enforce the terms of the lease and seek a remedy for the breach.
+If you do not pay the money that is owed, Derby Homes, on behalf of Derby City Council, will have no alternative but to take further action to enforce the terms of the lease and seek a remedy for the breach.
 This may include taking legal action to recover the debt or even commencing forfeiture proceedings.

 If you want to arrange your own building insurance then you will need to provide a copy of your current building insurance schedule for our records upon request.